xcp-ng/xcp-ng-org/docs/networking.md

 Netmask: 255.255.255.0
 Gateway: leave empty

 Now SSH to each dom0 and try if you can ping all 3 IP addresses.
-If you can, you successfuly created a meshed network.
+If you can, you successfully created a meshed network.
 This network is going to provide interconnection between all 3 nodes and even if some node die, connectivity between remaining 2 nodes will remain operational.

 This setup will save you costs of 2 network switches you would otherwise have to purchase and use instead to achieve HA connectivity.